k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

   When using this method, Fabric first accesses the *approle* URL to dynamically get a token, and then uses this token as the auth credentials, in order to get the secret.
 For this method you shall specify the following attributes:

-  * ROLE_ID, the role that Fabric is associated to in Vault.
+  * ROLE_ID, the role that Fabric is associated to in the Vault.
   * SECRET_ID, the secret that is used to get the token.
   * APPROLE_URL, optional, when AppRole endpoint is not the default setting (default setting ends with "/approle").